-Note • When a reclaimed deduction record expires, the "Count of reclaimed licenses" is decremented by the one.
+Note - When a reclaimed deduction record expires, the "Count of reclaimed licenses" is decremented by the one.

 Assume, the client host "cloud9" is lost or damaged.
-To reclaim the borrow licenses issued for client host "cloud9", issue one of the following commands, lmremove -c counted.lic -tsborrow "cloud9"
+To reclaim the borrow licenses issued for client host "cloud9", issue one of the following commands, lmremove -c port@host -tsborrow "cloud9"

-'''

-lmremove -c port@host -tsborrow "cloud9"
+lmremove -c counted.lic -tsborrow "cloud9"

-'''